asa-masterson/heroui-asamasterson.com/heroui-asa/README.md

 git clone https://github.com/frontio-ai/vite-template.git
 ```

+## Static Build

+This project is configured to build as a static site.
+For more information about the static build process, see [README.static-build.md](README.static-build.md).

 ### Install dependencies

 You can use one of them `npm`, `yarn`, `pnpm`, `bun`, Example using `npm`: